dkulsh/techwiddeep/content/english/blog/opinions/verge-of-extinction-project-manager.md

 I get unsolicited job calls.

 Some calls are for the position of project manager.
-In the last 5 years, I have observed that almost all companies ask for tech managers, working with an 80:20 ratio, i.e., 80% of the work for the project manager position will be technical, and only 20% will be managerial.
+In the last 5 years, I have observed that almost all companies ask for tech managers, working with an 80:20 ratio, i.e., **80% of the work for the project manager position will be technical, and only 20% will be managerial**.

 This tells me that organizations now look to merge roles.